 I take it back, I love bogs!
 (Om, nom, nom!)

 A signpost signals the end of the Muddy Horror Picture Show and heralds the Timberline Trail, which wraps completely around Mt.
 Hood like a neck tie.
-Infused with the idea of doing all of it eventually, piecemeal, I head west to connect to last week’s adventure in Wy-East Basin.A local ranger clued me into the name of the mushroom balanced on that sign: “Those are boletes you found up there…Tasty, a nice mulled nutty flavor.
-Works well for mushroom pie.”
+Infused with the idea of doing all of it eventually, piecemeal, I headed west to connect to last week’s adventure in Wy-East Basin.A forest ranger clued me into the name of the mushroom balanced on that sign: “Those are boletes you found up there…Tasty, a nice mulled nutty flavor…works well for mushroom pie.”

-These are monstrous ‘shrooms, large enough for five hooka-sucking caterpillars, apiece.
-The one at the right is larger than my outspread hand and about seven inches tall.
-The barrel-like base is wide as a coffee mug.
+Boletes are monstrous ‘shrooms, large enough for five hooka-sucking Alice in Wonderland caterpillars, apiece.
+The one at the right is larger than my outspread hand and about seven inches tall, the barrel base is wide as a coffee mug.
 I wouldn’t be surprised if the whole thing weighed upwards of a pound.
 We’re talking honkin’ mushroom pies, here.

 However, not everybody was there to soak up the ambiance.
 Certain individuals had far more mundane matters to attend to–like a bath.

-On the way home, I followed the sparrow’s example by ignoring the mud and admiring the details.
+On the way home, I did my best to ignore the mud and admire the details.
+Extra huckleberries helped.

 September 12, 2010